bbatsov/metaredux/_posts/2021-04-08-meta-reduce-2021-0-still-in-lockdown.md

 ![Survey Results](/assets/images/clojure_survey_2021_results.png)

 I have some interesting ideas for CIDER, nREPL and friends going forward.
 Let's see if I'll manage to make them a reality.
-I should probably run a couple of project surveys as well, as I completely dropped the ball on those.
+I should probably run a couple of project surveys myself, as I completely dropped the ball on those.

 Outside of OSS things have also been relatively quiet on my end: